 The Arab International University (AIU) lies 35 km south of Damascus on the highway that leads to the Jordanian border.
 It was established in 2004, and at its height was home to seven thousand students studying in various fields.
-For a period of two years, 2008 –2010, I served on the university’s Board of Directors.
+The AIU campus was very impressive, boasting a massive circular meeting hall that converged into the administrative building.
+For a period of two years, 2008-2010, I served on the University’s Board of Directors.
 During this time, I was also working as the dean of an American university in Amman, but since AIU meetings were held on weekends and my weekends were always spent in Damascus, the arrangement worked well.
-The AIU campus was very impressive, boasting a massive circular meeting hall that converged into the administrative building.

 The AIU was not the first private university to be established in Syria.
-The University of Kalamoon, based in Deir Attiyeh, was granted an official status a year earlier and was known to be the only non-public university that was authorised to teach medicine.
-Kalamoon is owned and managed by Salim Daboul, the son of the infamous Abu Salim (Mohammad Deib Daboul) who served for a long time as the head of the office of President Hafez al-Asad, a position he continued to hold under Bashar al-Asad.
-Kalamoon was initially more fortunate because of its location 88 km north of Damascus on the main highway leading to Homs.
-It survived the brief kidnapping of its founder back in July 2012, but then it found itself in the heart of the present battle over the area of al-Qalamoun.
+The University of Kalamoon, based in Dayr ‘Atiyyah, was granted official status a year earlier and was known to be the only non-public university authorised to teach medicine.
+Kalamoon is owned and managed by Salim Da‘bul, the son of the infamous Abu Salim (Mohammad Dib Da‘bul) who served for a long time as the head of the office of President Hafiz al-Asad, a position he continued to hold under Bashar al-Asad.
+Kalamoon was initially more fortunate than other private universities around Damascus because of its location 88 km north of Damascus on the main highway leading to Homs.
+It survived the brief kidnapping of its founder back in July 2012, but then found itself at the heart of the present battle over the area of al-Qalamun.
 And so, like AIU, Kalamoon too retreated to central Damascus.
 It was not only universities that were affected in this way.
 The same pattern is found with private schools that were set up around the same period.
-Schools like Al Wataniyyah in Saboura, The Little Village in Sahnaya, where two of my children once went, and the Modern Syrian School in Ghouta, the green belt around Damascus destined to be the site of chemical weapons use against civilians.
-These were coed schools, which in addition to teaching the mandatory government curriculum also taught various subjects in English.
+Schools like al-Wataniyyah in Saboura, The Little Village in Sahnaya, where two of my children once went, and the Modern Syrian School in the Ghuta, the green belt around Damascus destined to be the site of chemical weapons use against civilians.
+These were co-ed schools which, in addition to teaching the mandatory government curriculum, also taught various subjects in English.
 The largest of these schools was Little Village, which has today been reduced to a few classrooms in the Mezzeh neighborhood.

 And then of course, there was the change that affected my lifestyle the most.
-When I decided to stop working for the UN back in 2004 and search instead for an academic position, my decision to join NYIT in Amman rather than a university in the West was almost entirely based on my desire to remain close to Damascus.
-And so, for the next eight years, I would get in my car on Thursday evening, tired from a long working week but eager to visit my family, and cross the 200 km in largely desert terrain.
-The most uncomfortable part was crossing the border, and all that the process entailed: From the passport stamping to the ‘voluntary’ payment of one hundred Syrian pounds to the customs officer to be willing to process the entry of my car into Syria.
+When I decided to stop working for the UN back in 2004 and search instead for an academic position, my decision to join New York Institute of Technology (NYIT) in Amman rather than a university in the West was almost entirely based on my desire to remain close to Damascus.
+And so, for the next eight years, I would get in my car on Thursday evenings, tired from a long working week but eager to visit my family, and cross the 200 km of largely desert terrain.
+The most uncomfortable part was crossing the border, and all that the processes that entailed: From the passport stamping to the ‘voluntary’ payment of one hundred Syrian pounds to the customs officer so he would be willing to process the entry of my car into Syria.
 After March 2011, I stopped traveling in my car and opted instead to use a reliable Damascene taxi service.
 Traveling the road alone had become too dangerous and unpredictable.
-My Damascene driver, with his various connections along the road knew which detours to take and which checkpoints to avoid.
+My Damascene driver, with his various connections along the road, knew which detours to take and which checkpoints to avoid.
 The trip morphed into a tragic experience, a time when I would be updated by my driver on who had been killed, injured or arrested.
 I kept this up until early 2012, but then even my driver began to advise me to simply stay in Amman and travel if I must by plane to Beirut and from there by car to Damascus.